Work Area Best Practices Safety Talk

 Hazards Created by Chaotic Work Areas

-- Struck-by incidents- Work areas that do not have any designated paths for personnel walking through or areas blocked off for specific work tasks such as grinding, create struck-by hazards can be particularly dangerous.
+- Struck-by incidents- Work areas that do not have any designated paths for personnel walking through or areas blocked off for specific work tasks such as grinding, create struck-by hazards that can be particularly dangerous.
 Flying debris, lifting loads, and moving objects can all create struck-by hazards for anyone in the area.

 - Slips, trips, and falls- Objects on the ground due to poor organization or housekeeping create trip hazards for any walking through that area.
 Slippery surfaces due to moisture or other liquids such as oil can cause a slip or a fall.
-Uneven surfaces, steps, or unexpected drop-offs are also a common trip hazards in poorly designed work areas.
+Uneven surfaces, steps, or unexpected drop-offs are also common trip hazards in poorly designed work areas.

 Best Practices for Work Area Setup

 - Delineate walking paths from actual work areas.
 Consider when physical barriers such as a fence or wall are needed to protect people from a hazardous work process.
-Consider color coding for work areas or the facility as a whole.
+Consider color-coding for work areas or the facility as a whole.

 - Organize all tools, equipment, materials, etc. in an area.
 Everything should have its own place that does not pose a hazard to anyone in that area.
 Housekeeping is one of the most basic safe work practices there is.